 5. Take a walk at Quarry Bank

-Spend an hour or two on this walk through the spectacular landscape in the grounds of the National Trust’s Styal Estate near the Cheshire town of Wilmslow.
+Spend an hour or two on one of the dog walks in Cheshire through the spectacular landscape in the grounds of the National Trust’s Styal Estate near the Cheshire town of Wilmslow.
 The walk follows a riverside path from the old mill, to where the Dean and Bollin rivers meet at the beautiful Twinnies Bridge.
 Carry on through woodland and natural wetlands, which your furry pal will love exploring.
 The entire walk is less than two miles, and you’ll find refreshments on site at the end.

 6. Take in Chester